4GeeksAcademy/html-tutorial-exercises-course/exercises/08-relative-vs-absolute-path/README.md

 <a href="http://www.mysite.com/help/articles/how-do-i-set-up-a-webpage.html">Click Me</a>
 ```

-**Absolute paths** contain the whole url because normally they are used to take the user to a different website.

-**Relative paths** don't contain the first part of the URL (the domain name) and they can only redirect the user to different parts of the same website.

 ## 📝 Instructions:

-1. Start by **building** (click the build button) the current website, if you open the build you will see an image displaying.
+1. Start by **building** (click the `build` button) the current website, when it opens you will see an image displaying.

-2. Please modify the `src` property of image and convert the URL to an absolute URL.
-Make sure the image is still displaying correctly after you make your changes.
+2. Please modify the `src` property of image and convert it to an absolute URL.

+>Note: Make sure the image is still displaying correctly after you make your changes.

-## 💡 Hint:
+## 💡 Hints:

 + Your absolute path should start with this: {{publicUrl}}